anyely-castillo/pokemonApp/README.md

 ## About this Project

-A semaphore designed to practice React and its different hooks, mainly useState and useEffect
+App designed to practice React and its different hooks, mainly useState and useEffect

 ### _If you leave me some constructive feedback or a star ⭐, I would appreciate it._